LINBIT/drbd-reactor/doc/promoter.md

 If it is set to `start-only`, then preferred nodes are only taken into account when a service can be startet, but it will not fall back to a more preferred node when the service is already running on a lower priority node and a higher priority nodes joins later.

+# Two node clusters with fencing
+If possible the promoter plugin should be used in setups that allow for DRBD quorum.
+Two node clusters with properly configured fencing are the exception.
+We only support fencing as split-brain avoidance mechanism in two node clusters, everything else should use DRBD quorum.
+The policy gets auto detected as follows:

+- if DRBD quorum is something other than "off", `quorum` is used
+- if DRBD quorum is "off" and DRBD fencing is something other than "dont-care", `fencing` is used

+Before a secondary attempts to promote, it has to give the primary some time to fence the secondary.
+This should usually be fast (i.e., remotely switching off power).
+In `fencing` mode the value of `fencing-promote-delay` is used to sleep the given number of seconds before the promote attempt.